Runn-Fast/blog/hasura/README.md

 built-in Hasura mutations.

 For example, we have a mutation to bulk update a list of assignments.
-It handles merging assignments, deleting assignments, creating new assignments.
+It handles merging, editing, deleting and creating assignments in a single request.

-It would be possible to update our front-end to call multiple GraphQL mutations, but this would be complicated and require multiple round trips as we wait for the Hasura t
+It would be possible to update our front-end to call multiple GraphQL mutations, but this would be complicated and require multiple round trips as we wait for the Hasura to finish each request.

 ### 5. Migrating a page at a time